A hydroxyl generator provides an alternative to ozone generators because hydroxyls can oxidize contaminants,

-An individual should consider buying the HYDRA Fusion to get a safe hydroxyl generator
+An individual or small business should consider buying the Hydra Fusion to get a

-and an optional shock ozone generator in one unit, the HYDRA QUAD to run continuously
+safe hydroxyl generator and an optional shock ozone generator in one unit, the Hydra QUAD

-in an occupied problem area or the HYDRA INDUCT to deal with HVAC problems.
-Hydroxyl
+to run continuously in an occupied problem area or the Hydra INDUCT to deal with